Heritage Projects

 Timeline

-The deadline for this grant is March 12, 2025 at 5:00 pm PST.
-Most 4Culture grants take approximately three months from application deadline to when we announce our funding decisions.
-You can start your project—or the portion of your project described in your application—on or after May 28, 2025, and you must complete it by June 1, 2027.
+The due date for this grant is March 11, 2026 at 5:00 pm PST.
+Most 4Culture grants take approximately three months from application due date to when we announce our funding decisions.
+You can start your project—or the portion of your project described in your application—on or after May 27, 2026, and you must complete it by June 1, 2028.

 Panel Process

-We make our funding decisions through a panel process in which a group of peers working and volunteering in heritage field assesses your application.
+We make our funding decisions through a panel process in which a group of peers working and volunteering in heritage field assesses your application according to the program criteria.
 4Culture staff recruits the panelists with considerations for various factors such as geography, expertise, and conflict of interest.
 4Culture staff facilitates the panel but does not score applications or try to influence the outcome.
 If you are interested in learning how to become a panelist, please see our Get Involved page.

 Second, applicants or projects that are located within a 4Culture Equity Investment area are eligible for an equity investment.
 4Culture recognizes that where an organization or cultural worker is based or provides its services can affect access to funding and other resources.
 Many cultural organizations and cultural workers in greater King County have less access to public and private support than those located in Seattle.
 To take a step towards balancing these disparities, applicants or projects located in a 4Culture Equity Investment area will receive additional consideration during the grant evaluation and awards process.
 Projects qualify as being in an Equity Investment area by meeting one of the following requirements: